kwarrick/kwarrick.github.io/content/posts/open.md

 $ open image.jpg
 ```

-In Linux, you can get the same functionality with <span class="mono">gnome-open</span>:
+In Linux, you can get the same functionality with `gnome-open`:

 ```bash
 # ~/.bash_profile